Rishiraj-S/monash_uni_projects/README.md

 # data_science_portfolio
 Hi!
 My name is Rishiraj Sinharay.
 I am a Master of Data Science graduate from Monash University and an ex-employee at DXC Technology.
 This repository contains different Data Analytics, Data Science, and Machine Learning projects which I worked on for academic and self learning puposes.
-Projects are in the form of iPython noteooks, .pbix files etc.
+Projects are in the form of iPython notebooks, .pbix files etc.

 # Table of Contents
 ## 1. Python Projects